 Begin to stitch the design, but only cut the fabric away for the applique leaving the top stabilizer in place.

-Complete the embroidery
+Complete the machine embroidered T-shirt.

-and remove the hoop from the machine.
+Remove the hoop from the machine.

 If the back of the T-shirt is to come in contact with sensitive skin, fuse a protective backing, like Sulky Tender Touch™ covering the embroidery’s back stitches.
 (Tip: You can also pink these edges with a pinking shears or pinking or wavy-blade rotary cutter before applying.
 This helps adhesion through washings, wearings and stretching.)

-Now enjoy your new T-shirt!
+Now enjoy your new machine embroidered T-shirt!